 Can you think of anything more relaxing than lounging in a hammock and soaking up delicious Vitamin D with a mimosa in hand?
 There's just something so calming about gently swaying in a hammock.
 In fact, studies have shown that the subtle rocking motion helps lull us to sleep, making for some of the best, most rejuvenating naps we can experience.
-With just a few simple steps, you can construct your own rope hammock.
+There's just something so calming about gently swaying in a hammock.

 What Type of Rope Should You Use?